Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Preliminaries

-As an example, in this work, we explain our framework using the background theory of \textit{Integer Arithmetic} (IA) if it is not specified.
-For simplification, in our work, the quantifier $\forall$ is omitted when the context is clear; and all terms $t_{i,j}$ can be substituted by single variables (e.g., $t_{1,1}=x$, $t_{1,2}=y$).
+In this work, we explain our framework using the background theory of \textit{Integer Arithmetic} (IA) if it is not specified.
+For simplification, in our work, the universal quantifier ``$\forall$'' is omitted when the context is clear; and all terms $t_{i,j}$ represent single variables (e.g., $t_{1,1}=x$, $t_{1,2}=y$).

-The structure of a CHC can be seen as splitting by the implication symbol.
-The left hand side $\phi \wedge p_1(T_1) \wedge \cdots \wedge p_k(T_k)$ is called \textit{body} and the right hand side $h(T)$ is call \textit{head}.
+The structure of a CHC can be viewed as a split based on the implication symbol.
+The left hand side $\phi \wedge p_1(T_1) \wedge \cdots \wedge p_k(T_k)$ is called \textit{body} and the right hand side $h(T)$ is called \textit{head}.
 If the body of a CHC contains zero or one predicate symbol, the CHC is called \textit{linear}.
 Otherwise, it is called \textit{non-linear}.